rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 ## H

+### Handle

+An abstract reference to a resource; often an identifier or a pointer in a table to which the code that holds the handle has no access, but may equally be any other value that the code is prevented from inspecting.
+Common examples include file descriptors, network sockets, and process identifiers.

 ### Higher Order Component

 Also known as a HoC, these are functions that takes as argument a React